Staple-Engine/StapleEngine/README.md

 To compile dependencies, go to `Dependencies` and run `build_linux.sh`.

-After that, you will need to compile the engine, so go to `Engine` and run `build_linux.sh`.
+After that, you will need to compile the engine, so go to `Engine` and run `build_linux.sh` and then run `build_backends.sh`.

 After that, you will need to compile the tools, so go to `Tools` and run `build_linux.sh`.

 After building the tools, go to the main folder of the repo and run `builddefaultresources.sh` to prepare the default assts.
+Do notice that we can't build windows direct3D shaders in linux, so you'll be limited to OpenGL, Metal, and Vulkan there.

+Finally, go to the `Redist` folder in `Dependencies` and copy the linux DLLs to the `Staging` folder.
+You can now run `StapleEditorApp`.

+## MacOS

+### Instructions

+To compile dependencies, go to `Dependencies` and run `build_macos.sh`.

+After that, you will need to compile the engine, so go to `Engine` and run `build_linux.sh` and then run `build_backends.sh`.

+After that, you will need to compile the tools, so go to `Tools` and run `build_linux.sh`.

-Do notice that we can't build windows direct3D shaders in linux, so you'll be limited to OpenGL and Vulkan there.
+After building the tools, go to the main folder of the repo and run `builddefaultresources.sh` to prepare the default assets.
+Do notice that we can't build windows direct3D shaders in linux, so you'll be limited to OpenGL, Metal, and Vulkan there.

 Finally, go to the `Redist` folder in `Dependencies` and copy the linux DLLs to the `Staging` folder.
 You can now run `StapleEditorApp`.